owenyang2/fun-ways-to-fail/README.md

-# fun ways to die
+# fun ways to fail